sraman26/vitality-fitness/journals/Sitara Raman.md

 Made changes to function names in queries and routers for ubiquitous language More minor CSS/UI changes with Bootstrap
 (Aaron in chair)

+4/28/23
+Final review and walkthrough of code
+Fixed a warning that occured when adding exercises to strength workout (Tahmid in chair)